bhbmaster/rhood/README.md

 Here is what needs work:

-- Anything with options is not tested, because I do not have options.
+- Options are not calculated as I don't have any.
+I need to get some and then I can work them into the code.

 ## CREATE ENCODED PERMISSIONS FILE